United Kingdom

 Conclusion

 The Cornish Rex is a cat for the active, engaged owner.
 They are sleek, sophisticated athletes with the sense of humor of a clown.
-If you invite one into your home, be prepared for a life in the fast lane.
+If you invite one into your home, be prepared for a life in the fast lane—with the warmest, curliest companion imaginable always beside you on the sofa when you finally sit down.

 Key Characteristics